Cod Beck, North Yorkshire: History

 Cod Beck has a long history of flooding Thirsk and a feasibility study completed in April 2005 recommended additional flood defences and upstream storage.
 In 2011, a proposed flood defence scheme in Thirsk was cancelled due to the Environment Agency having its budget cut by 41%.
+The highest water level recorded at Thirsk was 2.32 m In January 2021.